jersobh/flower/README.md

 npm install
 ```

-Check out the `test_server` directory and the `test-example.yaml` for a complete flow example.
+Check out the `test_server` directory and the `test-example.yaml` for a complete authentication and CRUD flow example.

 ## Writing Test Configurations

-Test configurations are defined in YAML files.
+Test configurations are defined in YAML or JSON files.
 Here's an example configuration for testing post creation and retrieval:

+### YAML configuration
 ```yaml
 testPostLifecycle:
   - name: "Create a New Post"